Rocking Climbing Gem/Jewel/Geometric Party -rock climbing party with diy gem decor, rock themed dessert table, and favour ideas.

 I also used my Cricut to make the straw gems.
-I embellished gold paper straws by gluing on a cut out gem.
-I was able to buy an inexpensive gem cut file that had two layers, for a few dollars in my Cricut Design Space.
+After we cut out the gem shape on the Cricut, we used hot glue to attach them to the gold paper straws.
+We found an inexpensive gem cut file that had two layers, for a few dollars in my Cricut Design Space.
 I cut the top layer out of glitter cardstock, and layered it over another piece of cardstock in the party colours.
 These little gems turned out so well, I loved them and so did the girls.
 I was so impressed with what my Cricut was able to do.

-I used the same cut file to create some vinyl adhesives for my candles.
-I used gold vinyl, and cut the top piece and then put several onto glass dollar store candles.
+We used the same cut file to create some vinyl adhesives for my candles.
+The candles are from the dollar store, and then we added the gems cut out in gold vinyl.
 They looked amazing, and were very easy and inexpensive to make.

 We also added some pretty pink flowers, and some geometric gold candle holders.

 Over in the entry way, I used a few more of the vinyl gems I cut out on the Cricut machine.
 They looked great on the mirror, and easily peeled off after the party.

 I also sewed some geometric bunting.
 Again I used the Cricut and cut out some simple geometric shapes out of different colours of cardstock and in different sizes.
 I used my sewing machine to sew them into a pretty garland –see my tutorial here.
 I made a few and used some over the console table too.

 To make the geometric shaped honey comb decorations, I cut the round ones before they were unfolded -I love how these turned out and they’re so simple to make.

 The main attraction of the party was the beautiful rock themed dessert table.
 We had so much fun putting it together and the girls just loved it.